RamblingCookieMonster/PSRabbitMq/README.md

 #### Managing RabbitMq with RabbitMqTools

-This is a module for managing RabbitMq over the REST API with [RabbitMqTools](https://github.com/RamblingCookieMonster/RabbitMQTools/), originally written by mariuszwojcik.
-[Slight modifications](https://github.com/mariuszwojcik/RabbitMQTools/issues/1) by WF.
+[RabbitMqTools](https://github.com/RamblingCookieMonster/RabbitMQTools/) is a separate module for managing RabbitMq over the REST API.
+It was originally written by @mariuszwojcik, with [slight modifications](https://github.com/mariuszwojcik/RabbitMQTools/issues/1) from @ramblingcookiemonster.

 Skip this section if you're just interested in using PSRabbitMq to send and receive messages.